ashikibrahim07/pers-blog/README.md

 # PersBlog

 Welcome to my personal blog repository!
-This repository contains the source code for my personal blog, which I built using Node.js, Express.js, EJS, Bootstrap and PostgreSQL.
+This repository contains the source code for my personal blog, which I built using Node.js, Express.js, EJS, Bootstrap, and PostgreSQL.
 As one of the Capstone Projects in my Udemy course, this blog represents a culmination of my learning journey.

 While the application currently uses a local PostgreSQL database, I have plans to deploy it to a remote database for improved scalability and accessibility.
 By migrating to a remote database, I aim to ensure that the blog remains responsive and available to users regardless of geographical location or traffic volume.

+One of the key features of this blog is its ability to create, edit, and delete posts.
+This functionality empowers users to share their ideas and experiences dynamically, contributing to a vibrant and engaging platform.
+Whether it's crafting a new blog post, updating existing content, or removing outdated information, users have the flexibility to manage their content efficiently.

 I'm excited to continue developing and refining this project, and I welcome contributions and feedback from the community.
 Together, let's create a dynamic and engaging platform for sharing ideas and experiences.